 - On the Groups listing, click the Create New Group button:

-- Provide the Group Name and click Next Step:
+- Provide the Group Name and click the Next Step button:

 - In the filter please type s3, then select checkbox near AmazonS3FullAccess policy name.
-After that, you can click Next Step.
+After that, you can click Next Step button.

 - On the review screen you can click Create group: